 Culturing Paramecium

 Recently I started raising dwarf neon rainbow fish, Melanotaenia praecox.
 The newly hatched fry are extremely small, and they are unable to eat baby brine shrimp.
 They probably could eat the smaller microworms, but the fry hang out just below the water surface and the microworms quickly sink to the bottom.
-I needed something very small to feed the rainbow fish.
+I needed infusoria (single celled animals).

 Fortunately some members of my killifish club had paramecium, a small single cell organism.
 I got a starter culture and started raising them myself and have had a much better success rate with the rainbow fish.